bpelunit/bpelunit/org.bpelunit.dist/src/main/resources/doc/TEMPLATES.markdown

 ### Implement the data source class ###

-Data source classes should belong to the `org.bpelunit.framework.control.datasource` package and implement the `org.bpelunit.framework.control.ext.IDataSource` interface, which has the following methods:
+Data source classes should belong to the `net.bpelunit.framework.control.datasource` package and implement the `net.bpelunit.framework.control.ext.IDataSource` interface, which has the following methods:

 - `void close()`, which frees any resources attached to it.
 - `String[] getFieldNames()`, which returns an array of Strings with the names for each field in each row.
 These names will be used for the names of the template variables.